Spectroscopic observations of progenitor activity 100 days before a Type Ibn supernova: Introduction

-This Letter presents spectral and photometric observations of the progenitor of a Type Ibn SN several months before core-collapse, as well as \fyq itself.
+This Letter presents spectra (photometric) observations of the progenitor of a Type Ibn SN several months (years) before core-collapse, as well as \fyq itself.
 The precursor activity of \fyq\footnote{Also known as ZTF22abzzvln, ATLAS23rwh, and PS23fnw.} was discovered by the Zwicky Transient Facility \citep[ZTF; ][]{Graham2019,Bellm2019,Masci2019,Dekany2020} at R.A. = 12:25:45.874, Dec. = $+$12:39:48.87 (J2000) on 2023-04-17 at $g=19.51$~mag (AB) \citep{De2023}.
-Spectroscopic observations of \fyq were obtained as part of the Census of the Local Universe (CLU) survey \citep{De2020} as it was identified as a low-luminosity transient in a nearby galaxy, consistent with the CLU criteria. \fyq was later classified by the Nordic optical telescope Unbiased Transient Survey 2 (NUTS2) as a Type Ib-pec SN \citep{Valerin2023} on 2023-07-25, around 5 days pre-peak. \fyq occurred in the active spiral galaxy NGC 4388 \citep{Damas-Segovia2016} in the Virgo Cluster, as presented in Fig. \ref{fig:finder}.
-For consistency with the literature, we assume a distance of 17.2~Mpc to NGC 4388 measured from Cepheid Variables \citep{Lianou2019,Bohringer1997}, giving a distance modulus ($\mu$) of 31.2~mag, giving \fyq a peak $r$-band magnitude of $-18.1$~mag.
+Spectroscopic observations of the progenitor were obtained as part of the Census of the Local Universe (CLU) survey \citep{De2020} as it satisfied the selection criteria; low-luminosity transient in a nearby galaxy. \fyq was later classified by the Nordic optical telescope Unbiased Transient Survey 2 (NUTS2) as a Type Ib-pec SN \citep{Valerin2023} on 2023-07-25, around 5 days pre-peak. \fyq occurred around 10$''$ from the core of the active spiral galaxy NGC 4388 \citep{Damas-Segovia2016} in the Virgo Cluster, as presented in Fig. \ref{fig:finder}.
+For consistency with the literature, we assume a distance of 17.2~Mpc to NGC 4388 \citep{Lianou2019,Bohringer1997}, and a distance modulus ($\mu$) of 31.2~mag, giving \fyq a peak $r$-band magnitude of $-18.8$~mag.
 However the distance is uncertain and may be as high as 25~Mpc \citep[e.g. ][]{Ekholm2000}, meaning \fyq may be $\sim1.5$~mag more luminous.
-We correct for foreground Milky Way (MW) extinction using ${\rm R_V}=3.1$, ${\rm E (B - V)_{MW}}$ = 0.029~mag \citep{Schlafly2011}, and the extinction law given by \citet{Cardelli1989}.
-We adopt a redshift of $z = 0.0084$ and the rest-frame phase is reported with respect to the $r$-band peak magnitude on 2023-07-30 (MJD = 60155.12).
+We correct for foreground Milky Way (MW) extinction using ${\rm R_V}=3.1$, ${\rm E (B - V)_{MW}}$ = 0.029~mag \citep{Schlafly2011}, with the extinction law given by \citet{Cardelli1989}.
+Measurements of host emission lines indicates substantial host attenuation, as inferred from the Balmer (\halpha/\hbeta) decrement, of ${\rm E(B-V)_{host}\approx0.4\pm0.1}$~mag \citep{Osterbrock1989}.
+We correct for this extinction in a similar fashion to Milky Way extinction mentioned above using an ${\rm R_V}=2$.
+We adopt a redshift of $z = 0.0084$ and the rest-frame phase is reported with respect to the $r$-band peak magnitude on 2023-07-30 ({$t_{peak}$} = 60155.1).